Psychotherapy,

 Some elements at the foundation of a relationship proposing to heal are true generally: the therapist promises to provide an environment for safe expression, and to act in a patient’s best interest.
 Education about health and about techniques (coping mechanisms) to deal with mental distress could also be seen as generally helpful.

 Beyond the basics, psychotherapy is called “individual”, for a very good reason.
-Training in psychotherapy provides a set of tools that are intended to prepare a therapist to understand and help unique people, in their unique circumstances.
+Training in (psychoanalysis and psychodynamic) psychotherapy provides a set of tools that are intended to prepare a therapist to understand and help unique people, in their unique circumstances.
 One tool may work better than others for different problems, and different people, but mostly, healing depends on the doctor’s and patient’s ability to make a thoughtful team in using them.
+See also the My Approach page.

-Psychiatric medications, used judiciously, can improve functioning and relieve distress.
+Psychiatric medications can often improve functioning and relieve distress.

 All medications have potential risks and benefits.
-The decision to take or not to take medication is made after a careful consideration, which is then periodically reassessed.
-Medications are, in many ways, double-edge swords, mostly in subtle ways.
-This is a subject I discuss extensively with my patients in sessions.
+Medications are, in many ways, double-edge swords that can cut mostly in subtle ways, and occasionally in devastating ways.
+This is a subject I can discuss extensively with my patients in sessions.

 Many people, as they advance in age, receive more and more prescriptions to help with various ailments, and often the side effects and interactions between medications compound rather than fix problems.